reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   auto: 0086-twelve
 ---

 Elasticsearch is built on [Apache Lucene](https://lucene.apache.org) and was first released by Elasticsearch N.V. (now Elastic) in 2010.
-According to the website of [Elastic](https://www.elastic.co/what-is/elasticsearch), it is a distributed, open source **search and analytics engine** for all types of data, including textual, numerical, geospatial, structured, and unstructured.
+According to the website of [Elastic](https://www.elastic.co/what-is/elasticsearch), it is a distributed, open-source **search and analytics engine** for all types of data, including textual, numerical, geospatial, structured, and unstructured.

 The operations of Elasticsearch are exposed as REST APIs.
 The primary functions are of storing Documents in an Index, searching the Index with powerful Queries to fetch those Documents, and also run analytic functions on the data. **Spring Data Elasticsearch provides a simple interface to perform these operations on Elasticsearch instead of the REST APIs.**